 And most small business owners oversee so many aspects of their companies—from sales to finance to human resources to daily operations—that marketing unintentionally falls down the list of priorities.

-At Infusionsoft by Keap, we know that too many small businesses are struggling without the strategies and tools that can make their marketing efforts less time-consuming and more effective.
+At Keap, we know that too many small businesses are struggling without the strategies and tools that can make their marketing efforts less time-consuming and more effective.

 To find out where small businesses are succeeding in marketing—and where they’re lagging behind—we surveyed 1,000 small business owners from across the United States about their goals, tactics, and challenges for 2017.
 In this report, we’ll cover:

-In October 2016, Infusionsoft by Keap surveyed a panel of 1,009 self-identified small business owners from across the United States via an online questionnaire they accessed with a mobile device.
-Respondents were not necessarily customers of Infusionsoft by Keap, and the survey did not identify Infusionsoft by Keap as a sponsor.
+In October 2016, Keap surveyed a panel of 1,009 self-identified small business owners from across the United States via an online questionnaire they accessed with a mobile device.
+Respondents were not necessarily customers of Keap, and the survey did not identify Keap as a sponsor.

 We asked these small business owners a slate of 10 questions (shown with their answers in charts throughout this report).
 While not all respondents answered all questions, we received at least 1,000 responses for each question.